hkimani/cotswold-dma3/README.md

 ### Database

-A [PostgreSQL](https://www.postgresql.org/) database installation will be required to load the survey data which requires a [PostGIS](https://postgis.net/) extension to to load the data correctly.
+A [PostgreSQL](https://www.postgresql.org/) database installation will be required to load the survey data which requires a [PostGIS](https://postgis.net/) extension to support geographic objects for location queries.

 If on windows, you may require to install the [OSGeo4W](https://trac.osgeo.org/osgeo4w/) extension to be able to use Django with PostGIS.